nautobot/go-nautobot/docs/PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest.md

 ### GetWirelessNetwork

-`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetWirelessNetwork() ApprovalWorkflowStageResponseApprovalWorkflowStage`
+`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetWirelessNetwork() BulkWritableCableRequestStatus`

 GetWirelessNetwork returns the WirelessNetwork field if non-nil, zero value otherwise.

 ### GetWirelessNetworkOk

-`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetWirelessNetworkOk() (*ApprovalWorkflowStageResponseApprovalWorkflowStage, bool)`
+`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetWirelessNetworkOk() (*BulkWritableCableRequestStatus, bool)`

 GetWirelessNetworkOk returns a tuple with the WirelessNetwork field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetWirelessNetwork

-`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) SetWirelessNetwork(v ApprovalWorkflowStageResponseApprovalWorkflowStage)`
+`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) SetWirelessNetwork(v BulkWritableCableRequestStatus)`

 SetWirelessNetwork sets WirelessNetwork field to given value.